-I find myself craving tart flavors often in the morning.
-I’ll make this strawberry and rhubarb oatmeal bowl regularly when the fruits are in season, but was looking for something with a similar flavor profile that I can reach for all year long.
+I often find myself craving tart flavors in the morning.
+I'll make this strawberry and rhubarb oatmeal bowl regularly when the fruits are in season, but was looking for something with a similar flavor profile that I can reach for all year long.

-This cherry and orange spread will definitively be perfect to suit that craving.
+This cherry and orange spread will definitely be perfect to suit that craving.
 I have seen my dad add large dollops of orange jelly on his toasts in the morning and realized I needed to give the marmalade idea a try.

 But store-bought marmalades are so overly sweet and bitter!
 And making homemade marmalade the classic way takes some time and still requires a large amount of sugar.

 So, here is my marmalade version: healthier and smoother in bitterness flavors with a delicious sweet cherry variation.

 What you will need to make this cherry marmalade

 4 ingredients, that's all!